Looking for onomatopoeia examples so you can give your writing some extra oomph? You’ve come to the right place.

 - Zyzzyx (an insect!)

-As young children, we were first introduced to animal sounds through onomatopoetic words.
+As a kid, you were likely first introduced to animal sounds through onomatopoetic words.
 Words to describe animal sounds, like a dog’s bark, a cat’s meow, or cow’s moo are phonetically similar to the actual sound that the animal makes.

 Animal sounds are fun sound words, but onomatopoeia rules get a little tricky when we refer to sounds made by humans.